dev-aritra/clean-code-developer-checklist/README.md

 ## Objects and Data Structures :two_men_holding_hands:

 - [x] **Hide implementation of classes with Abstraction**
-  - Do not push variables out through getters and setters.
+  - Do not expose variables out through getters and setters.
 Rather have abstract interfaces that allow users to manipulate the data, without having to know its implementation.
   - We do not want to expose the details of our data.
 Rather we want to express our data in abstract terms.

 - [x] **Data/object anti-symmetry**